raykipkorir/storyhub/README.md

 ## Overview
 StoryHub is a CMS platform built with Django where its users can read and publish articles.
+Authenticated users can follow and unfollow different writers.

+## Authentication
+Users can sign in via Google.\
+Sign in via GitHub coming soon.

 ## Security
 - The site is protected against CSRF attacks.
 It utilizes Django's Built in CSRF protection.